 Rule Reference: §809.20(c)

-B-703.b: Additional Requirements for Enhanced Reimbursement Rates
+B-703.b: Additional Requirements for Enhanced Payment Rates

-Boards may establish a higher enhanced reimbursement rate than those specified in B-703.a, as long as there is a minimum 2 percent point difference between each star level.
+Boards may establish a higher enhanced payment rate than those specified in B-703.a, as long as there is a minimum 2 percent point difference between each star level.

 Rule Reference: §809.20(d)

-B-704: Reimbursement for Transportation
+B-704: Payment for Transportation

 The Board must determine whether to reimburse providers that offer transportation.
-Reimbursement may be allowed as long as the combined total of the provider’s published rate and the transportation rate does not exceed the maximum reimbursement rate established in B-702 and B-703.
+Payment may be allowed as long as the combined total of the provider’s published rate and the transportation rate does not exceed the maximum payment rate established in B-702 and B-703.

 Rule Reference: §809.20(f)

-B-705: Reimbursement for Nontraditional Hours
+B-705: Payment for Nontraditional Hours

-Each Board may establish a higher enhanced reimbursement rate for nontraditional hours, as defined by the Board.
+Each Board may establish a higher enhanced payment rate for nontraditional hours, as defined by the Board.
 Additionally, Boards may consider enhancing the rates for nontraditional hours by adding a percentage offset.
 For example, a Board may implement a policy to pay 150 percent of the applicable rate for a child’s age and type of care.

 Rule Reference: §809.20(g)